MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-linkedin-ads.md

 ## Known limitations

+- Your segment in Customer Insights needs to contain at least 300 unique profiles otherwise it can't be exported to LinkedIn.
 - You can export up to 100K customer profiles per export to LinkedIn Ads.
 - Exporting to LinkedIn Ads is limited to segments.
 - Exporting up to 100K customer profiles to LinkedIn Ads can take up to 10 minutes to complete.